Believe me, before taking on this project I didn’t know how to reupholster dining chairs, but if I can do it, you can do it!

 This post contains affiliate links for your convenience.
-Click here for the full disclosure.
+Read the full disclosure.

-How I found these chairs…
+How I found these dining chairs to recover

-I am a huge Craigslist junkie so when I was browsing one Saturday and saw these chairs for only 60 bucks (for all 6 of them) my hamsters started running at full speed!
+I am a huge fan of finding used furniture online, so when I was browsing one Saturday and saw these chairs for only 60 bucks (for all 6 of them) my hamsters started running at full speed! - I'd pinned a mid century dining chair that had almost these exact lines that I couldn't get out of my head.
+And 10 dollars a chair!
+A no brainer!

-I spent the afternoon, just my chair frames and I, in the backyard sanding (and scraping gum..so gross.)
+I spent the afternoon, just my chair frames and I, in the backyard sanding - and scraping gum.
+So gross.

-I used an electric sander and 100 grit sand paper to remove the old finish but keep the wood nice and smooth. **Tip – The higher number sand paper is the finest, which takes off just a light amount of finish and keeps everything smooth.
+I used an electric sander and 100 grit sand paper to remove the old finish but keep the wood nice and smooth.

-How to Reupholster The Chair Seat
+How to Reupholster A Chair Seat

 It kept me quite entertained as I took out one staple after another.

-Remove the old piping and fabric if necessary
+Step 1: Remove the old piping and fabric if necessary

-I used a flat head screwdriver to lift out the staples that held on the cardboard cover and to remove the piping, which I reused later. (**if a staple gets stuck, use a pair of pliers to yank it out.)
+I used a flat head screwdriver to lift out the staples that held on the cardboard cover and to remove the piping, which I reused later.

-Then, I gave each cushion a good cleaning with a paper towel and cleaner so they wouldn’t get the new fabric dirty.
+Then, I gave each seat cushion a good cleaning with a paper towel and cleaner so they wouldn't get the new fabric dirty.

-I found a simple grey and white scallop fabric on Fabric.com
+I found a simple grey and white scallop fabric on Fabric.com (now Amazon Fabric) but there are many amazing places to buy fabric online.

 Before cutting decide which way you want your fabric to go on your finished product and be sure to check that it’s going the right way before cutting each piece.